mwesten/Plugin-Fancybox/README.md

 # Installation
-## Copy the files to their destination
+## Clone or Copy the files to their destination
-Download or clone this project on your system.
+Clone this project on your system:

+    cd webfolder/_add-ons
+    git clone git://github.com/mwesten/Plugin-Fancybox.git fancybox

-Add the contents of the folder to the `_add-ons/fancybox` folder.
+Or download the project and add the contents of archive to the `_add-ons/fancybox` folder.

 ## Add the fancybox init code to your head
 Open the theme file layout (for example) `_themes/london-wild/layouts/default.html`